Habbestad/RunData/README.md

 # RunData

-What: Visualizer of data from my runs using files produced by a Garmin watch.
+What: Visualizer of data from my runs, using files produced by a Garmin watch.
 Please note that this is work in progress, so many things are probably a bit "bloated" and suboptimal.
-Right now the only somewhat finished thing is to plot data from a single run.
-It looks like this:
+The output of plot_test.py looks like this:

 ![bilde](test.png)